alankrantas/TinyBasicPlus-Mega-VGA-Keyboard/README.md

-# TinyBasicPlus 8-bit Home Computer on Arduino Mega 2560 and Uno
+# TinyBasic Plus Home Computer on Arduino Mega 2560 and Uno

 > Working in progress!